10 Creative Ideas for Your Office Thanksgiving Celebration

 Give your expertise

 What better way to give than to offer what you do best?
 LinkedIn, for example, provides a free premium career subscription for veterans.
-At the same time, Kraft Foods provides food and nutrition expertise to help fight hunger in North America.
+Kraft Foods provides food and nutrition expertise to help fight hunger in North America.
 Your company can make a mark in your community, too.

 Are you a: